jmcguinness11/CNN_research/cnn_no_fcl/README.md

 ones in the position of the correct label.
 For instance, if we are using MNIST and the label is 0, the first of the ten maps will be 1s and the rest will be -1s.
 The loss function tries to reduce mean square difference between the output maps and the target one-hot maps.
-The prediction is determined by assembling a list mean square differences from the output maps to every possible one-hot map and finding the index of the smallest difference.
+The prediction is determined by assembling a list of mean square differences from the output maps to every possible one-hot map and finding the index of the smallest difference.
 Say, for example, that the smallest difference is from the output maps to the one-hot maps with ones in the fourth map, then the